OXID-eSales/developer_documentation/modules/testing/codeception/introduction.rst

     }

-Please also see `Codeception documentation GettingStarted section <https://codeception.com/docs/02-GettingStarted/>`__ if you are interested in further details about Codeception.
-We will guide you through running and writing acceptance tests with Codeception for OXID eShop and OXID eShop modules in the following sections of this documentation.
+Please also see `Codeception documentation GettingStarted section <https://codeception.com/docs/02-GettingStarted>`__ if you are interested in further details about Codeception.

+We will guide you through running and writing of acceptance tests with Codeception for OXID eShop and OXID eShop modules in the following sections of this documentation.